ellen20/WheneverNote/README.md

 Whenevernote is a web application where users can note taking and also create notebooks whenever they want.
 It is cloned from Evernote.

-Welcome to check out a live version of Whenever here: [Whenever.com](https://whenever-note.herokuapp.com/)
+Welcome to check out a live version of Whenevernote here: [Whenever.com](https://whenever-note.herokuapp.com/)

 ## Built With
   - React.js